 Setting up Pipelines via GitHub Machine Users

-When using GitHub tokens Gruntwork recommends using CI users in Gruntwork Pipelines, separate from human users in your organization.
-Using a CI user ensures that a workflow won't break due to an employee leaving your company.
-Further, using CI users allow you to apply granular permissions that may normally be too restrictive for a normal employee to do their daily work.
+When using GitHub tokens, Gruntwork recommends setting up CI users specifically for Gruntwork Pipelines, separate from human users in your organization.
+This separation ensures workflows are not disrupted if an employee leaves the company and allows for more precise permission management.
+Additionally, using CI users allow you to apply granular permissions that may normally be too restrictive for a normal employee to do their daily work.

 This guide will take approximately 30 minutes to complete.